Onemanwolf/ARM/Docs/Templates.md

 ```

-You find some examples to start out with provided in the ImpInfraasCode folder.
+You will find some examples to start out with provided in the ImpInfraasCode folder in this repo.